ISICV/ManTraNet/Readme.md

   1. **Simplicity**: ManTraNet needs no extra pre- and/or post-processing
   2. **Fast**: ManTraNet puts all computations in a single network, and accepts an image of arbitrary size.
-  3. **Robustness**: ManTraNet does not rely on working assumptions other than *the local manipulation assumption*, i.e. some region in a testing image is modified different from the rest.
+  3. **Robustness**: ManTraNet does not rely on working assumptions other than *the local manipulation assumption*, i.e. some region in a testing image is modified differently from the rest.

 <img src="https://github.com/ISICV/ManTraNet/blob/master/data/result0.png" width="400"/> <img src="https://github.com/ISICV/ManTraNet/blob/master/data/result1.png" width="400"/>